-NOTE: Please recognize that the policy in it of itself can be more complex than this as there are tons of protections for the employees to ensure companies do not restrict their rights to using this type of time off.
+NOTE: Please recognize that the policy itself can be more complex than this as there are tons of protections for the employees to ensure companies do not restrict their rights to using PTO.

 It’s also important to review your overall attendance and time off policy or your employee handbook to ensure it doesn’t currently have verbiage about enforcement when employees are using sick leave that would be non-compliant with the law.
 For instance, if your attendance policy says, “miss two days and you’re fired” or “give us notice four hours before a shift or you’ll be punished”, these are not in compliance with the reasonable use of protected sick leave.
 You could also include a separate more lenient notice policy for use of sick leave, but enforce a stricter policy when employees do not have protected leave available for use.

 Calculating Arizona Sick Time Pay Rates

-Processing payroll can be a challenge with this.
+Processing payroll can be a challenge with Arizona sick time.
 You need to make sure earned sick time used is paid out at the employee's hourly pay rate.
 It can never be less than the Arizona minimum wage (and no tip credit may be applied).